Announcing the 2021 – 2022 Hubert Humphrey Fellowship Program

 - Applicant must have an interest in the policy aspects of their field of specialization.

 - Applicant must be proficient in English.
 Proficiency in the English language is measured by a minimum TOEFL iBT score of 71 or 6.0 IELTS.
-Those who do not have the English score will be invited to take the English Screening test at the American Center @ ThatDam.
-(Tentatively scheduled for July 20, 2019)
+Those who do not have the English score will be invited to take the English Screening test at the American Center @Thatdam.
+(TBD)

 - Applicant must demonstrate the required experience, skills, and commitment while also indicating how they can benefit from this program in ways that they have not experienced prior.

-Individuals in the following circumstances are not eligible for the Humphrey Fellowship:
+Individuals in the following circumstances are not eligible for the Fulbright Program:

 - Individuals currently studying, residing, or working outside of Laos;

-- Local employees who work for the U.S. government in Laos.
-U.S. government employees are also ineligible to apply for one year following the termination of employment;
+- Local employees who work for U.S. Embassy, and/or the U.S. Agency for International Development (USAID).
+These U.S. government employees are also ineligible to apply for one year following the termination of employment;

-- Immediate family members (i.e. spouses and dependent children) of U.S. government employees.
-These family members are also ineligible to apply for one year following the termination of employment of the staff member.
+- Immediate family members (i.e. spouses and dependent children) of U.S. Embassy and USAID employees.
+These family members are also ineligible to apply for one year following the termination of employment.

 For further questions beyond this announcement: